dschalk/monads-for-functional-javascript/README.md

       })
   });
 ```
 Other ways of generating the three arrays might be more efficient; but when you are familiar with the monads, the above code is easy to read and understand.
-User data -> mMitterFib5.release(num) -> test -> (A) generate a longer array and display or (B) truncate and display -> mMitterPrime5.release -> test -> (A) generate a longer array and display or (B) truncate and display.
+User data -> mMitterFib5.release(num) -> test -> (A) generate a longer array and display or (B) truncate and display -> mMitterPrime5.release -> test -> (A) generate a longer array and display or (B) truncate and display -> generate the prime Fibonacci numbers and display them.